top of page

 Therefore, I am in Canada (conclusion)

-In the above examples, you can see that if we accept the premises as true (regardless of whether they are true), the logic is—and is intended by the author to be—inescapable.
+In the above examples, you can see that if we are to accept the premises as true (regardless of whether they are true), the logic is—and is intended by the author to be—inescapable.
 In other words, in the above arguments, if the premises are true, the conclusion must follow.
-There's no way around it.
+Stated differently, from the premises, there's no way around arriving at the conclusion—if we're being logical, we're forced to accept it.

-Try this: based on the basic description above, are the following deductive arguments?
+Try this: based on the basic description of deductive arguments two paragraphs above, are the following deductive arguments?

 When Jim goes to bed late, he has time to watch a full movie.